rikot/Hololens/hololens/hololens2-deploying-remote-assist-using-shared-identity.md

 ### 3. Device Configuration

 To share HoloLens 2 devices with multiple people using shared Microsoft Entra user accounts, configure the following to secure user credentials and restrict apps to be used by the HoloLens 2 users.
 Follow [Set up your HoloLens 2](hololens2-start.md) to set up the HoloLens 2 devices for first time, using the shared Microsoft Entra user accounts created in the previous section "Microsoft Entra accounts."
 Use one Microsoft Entra user account per HoloLens 2 device.
-During HoloLens 2 initial setup, skip iris sign in configuration and configure Windows Hello PIN to sign in into the device.
+During HoloLens 2 initial setup, skip Iris authentication enrollment and configure Windows Hello PIN to sign in into the device.

 #### Sign in PIN